-Clinical agencies mandate criminal history background checks for all students engaged in patient care, and each student must undergo a criminal history background check that includes sex offender registry.
+Clinical agencies mandate criminal history background checks for all students engaged in patient care, and each student must undergo a criminal history background check, which requires a valid Social Security number.
 These checks are conducted by an external vendor, and the information is sent to the College and to clinical agencies.
 Agency personnel will evaluate the information they receive and, in their sole discretion, make the final determination as to each student's ability to continue to engage in patient care in their agency.
 If a student is denied clinical placement by any clinical agency due to criminal history information, that student will be dismissed from the program.